2nd NYPD officer shot in the Bronx; suspect in custody

 The incident happened on the 1000 block of Longwood Avenue.

-Police say the suspect is in custody, and that it could possibly be a connection to Saturday's police-involved shooting.
+Police say the suspect is in custody, and that it could possibly be linked to Saturday's police-involved shooting in the Bronx.

 This is a breaking story.
 Earlier story below.
 Check back for more updates.